-Biacore system technology was incorporated in the antibody development workflow almost immediately after launch in 1990, when kinetic analysis of antibody-antigen interactions (18) and epitope binning procedures (19) were described.
-Antibody D2E7, which later became Humira, the bestselling therapeutic antibody in 2021 (20), was selected from a Biacore screen in the mid-1990s (21).
-From screening of candidates to antibody engineering and final development, Biacore systems have been consistently used to determine specificity of binding to characterize antibody-antigen and antibody-Fc receptor interactions and to guide development towards a clinical lead.
-In developability studies, Biacore systems are typically used to monitor effects of forced degradation on antigen and Fc gamma receptor binding and for assessment of pharmacokinetic properties where binding to FcRn is related to antibody half-life.
-More recently, the use of binding mode-specific reagents (22) has been described for detection of changes in antibody topography as a consequence of forced degradation.
+Biacore[TM] surface plasmon resonance (SPR) technology was incorporated in the antibody development workflow almost immediately after the launch of the first BiacoreTM system in 1990 when kinetic analysis of antibody-antigen interactions (17) and epitope binning procedures (18) were described.
+Antibody D2E7, that was later to become Humira, the bestselling therapeutic antibody in 2021 (19). was selected from a Biacore[TM] screen in the mid-1990s (20).
+From screening of candidates to antibody engineering and final development, Biacore[TM] systems have consistently been used to determine specificity of binding to characterize antibody-antigen and antibody-Fc receptor interactions and to guide development towards a clinical lead.
+In developability studies, Biacore[TM] systems are typically used to monitor effects of forced degradation on antigen and Fc gamma receptor binding and for assessment of pharmacokinetic properties where binding to FcRn is related to antibody half-life.
+More recently the use of binding modespecific reagents (21) has been described for detection of changes in antibody topography as a consequence of forced degradation.

-Biacore systems in antibody development
+Biacore[TM] systems in antibody development

 Depending on the design of the flow system, direct interaction analysis with several target molecules can be performed with a single injection of sample.
-Typically, one measuring spot is used for active analysis and one for referencing (Fig 3).
-Depending on the Biacore system, one to eight active/reference pairs can be used.
+Typically one measuring spot is used for active analysis and one for referencing (Fig 4).
+Depending on BiacoreTM system, from 1 to 8 active/reference pairs can be used.
 Independently of the number of active reference pairs, double referencing is typically performed to arrive at high quality data by subtracting blank cycles.

-Fig 3.
+Fig 4.
 Active and reference measuring spots and their use in sample and blank cycles.

 Sample throughput is linked to the number of microwell plates that can be handled in an automated run.
-Higher throughput systems are suited for antibody screening and large-scale epitope binning experiments while other systems have functions that make them ideal for detailed characterization studies.
+Higher throughput systems are particularly well-suited for antibody screening and large-scale epitope binning experiments while other systems have functions that make them ideal for detailed characterization studies.
 There is a considerable overlap in the systems and those intended for screening are also used for characterization and vice versa.